PensionBee/ddd-workshop/README.md

 The second problem set focuses on generics and some other advanced TS concepts, which can be super useful for building shared utility functions or libraries.
 If you're just like 'NOPE, I CAN'T DEAL WITH THIS RIGHT NOW!!!' then no worries...
 Make yourself a hot beverage and skip this set until you find yourself in a situation where the basics just don't quite cut it - maybe this will be next month, maybe next year, maybe never.
 However, if you're up for the challenge, this stuff probably isn't as difficult as you might initially think, and if you can get through it, you're on your way to becoming a real TS wizard.
 Remember to check out the hints.

+*Note: there are solutions to these problems on the `typescript-solutions` branch*

 ## Additional Resources

 - [Total Typescript: Beginner's Typescript (Free course)](https://www.totaltypescript.com/tutorials/beginners-typescript)